richthofen911/BubbleLayout/README.md

 Bubble View for Android with custom stroke width and color, arrow size, position and direction.<br>
 BubbleLayout Extends the FrameLayout.
+## I want RelativeLayout, easier to use when nesting multiple views, so just modified it.

 <img src="art/all.gif" width="40%">